adham4786/PTB-XL-Test1/README.md

 What it is: measures how well the model ranks positive examples above negatives; computed from model scores over many thresholds (ROC curve).
 Range: [0, 1].
 0.5 = random chance, 1.0 = perfect ranking.
 Interpretation: robust to threshold choice and to some kinds of class imbalance.
 Higher is better; good discriminative measure.
+## Loss (binary cross-entropy)
+What it is: the training objective the model minimizes.
+For a single example with true label y∈{0,1} and predicted probability p, binary cross-entropy = −[y·log(p) + (1−y)·log(1−p)].
+Range: [0, +∞), lower is better.
+0 means perfect confident predictions.
+Interpretation: measures how wrong and how confident predictions are.
+Unlike accuracy it penalizes being confidently wrong.

 # Quick start